1. Home

 For more tips, check out 6 Tips For Saving Energy (And Money!)
 Every Month.

-How To Power Home Appliances With Solar
+How to Power Home Appliances With Solar

-By calculating the estimated power consumption of your home appliances, you can better forecast the number of solar panels you need to power your home with clean, renewable energy.
+By calculating the estimated power consumption of your home appliances, you can estimate the number of solar panels you need to power your home with clean, renewable energy.
 You can also review your past utility bills to determine your home's expected power consumption, and use it to gauge the amount of solar energy you might need.

 Note: If you are planning to buy an electric vehicle, central air conditioner system, or heated swimming pool within a few years after installing your solar panel system, you should include their expected power usage when calculating your power needs with your solar installer.